 - 2.3.
-Supports nature recovery through the new Environmental Land Management Scheme (ELMS) by: - 2.3.1.
-Working with and through the 'Forest Farming Group' to develop a common approach to land management which delivers on the 25 Year Environment Plan's ambition of 'public money for public goods' - 2.3.2.
-Taking a collaborative approach with private landowners, farmers, land managers and conservation charities - 2.3.3.
-Continuing to provide advice to landowners, farmers and commoners - 2.3.4.
+Supports nature recovery Environmental Land Management Scheme (ELMS) - 2.3.1.
+Working with and through the 'Forest Farming Group' to develop a common approach to land management which delivers on the 25 Year Environment Plan's ambition of 'public money for public - 2.3.2.
+Taking a collaborative approach with private landowners, farmers, land - 2.3.3.
+Continuing to provide advice to landowners, farmers and - 2.3.4.
 Providing support for ELMS Test and Trial projects and farm cluster groups across the National Park.

-- 2.4.
-Ensures developers deliver a wider range of environmental benefits over and above the full environmental impact of the proposed development by: - 2.4.1.
+- 2.4.1.
 Having clear and up-to-date planning policies and new supplementary planning guidance that maximise this Biodiversity Net Gain (BNG) through new development - 2.4.2.
 Adopting a Design Code for new buildings - 2.4.3.
 Developing a better understanding of the impact of development and activities on dark night skies and taking opportunities to mitigate those impacts.